haydenzeller/socket-toolkit/README.md

 # SOCKET-TOOLKIT

-A growing list of pentesting tools for!
+A growing list of pentesting tools!

 ## Installation